robert-abc/helsinki/README.md

 <img src="drive-to-colab.png" width="300">
 (it's not recommended to upload the images directly into the Colab with a free account because of running time limitations)

-## Prerequisites
-* Python: 3.7.12

-Note: It is necessary to have a compatible Python CUDA for GPU support.
-This is one of the reasons we are using the Google Colab.
-Because of the COVI19 pandemic, out university is closed and we are using our personal notebooks, but they have basic specifications.
-Even the free Colab account is more powerful (althogh there are usage limits).

-So, here is the Google Colab URL to execute the code:  (INSERIR URL)

-The complete list of packages in the Google Colab (obtained by pip freeze > requirements.txt) can be found in the main repository folder.
-Some of the versions were removed to prevent conflicts, but not all of them are necessary running the code outside Google Colab.

-Main Packages:
-* argparse==1.1
-* cv2==4.1.2
-* joblib==1.0.1
-* Keras==2.6.0
-* matplotlib==3.2.2
-* numpy==1.19.5
-* Pillow==7.1.2
-* pytesseract==0.3.8
-* re==2.2.1
-* scipy==1.4.1
-* skimage==0.16.2
-* sklearn==0.22.2
-* tensorflow==2.6.0
-* tqdm==4.62.2
-* torch==1.9.0
-* torchvision==0.10.0

-We need to mention that we adapted functions from the following two papers:
-* From the original "Deep Image prior" paper[[3]](#3) Available at https://github.com/DmitryUlyanov/deep-image-prior/, under Apache License 2.0 The particular requisites are shown here: https://github.com/DmitryUlyanov/deep-image-prior/blob/master/README.md
-* From a derivative work: Neural Blind Deconvolution Using Deep Priors [[4]](#4) https://github.com/csdwren/SelfDeblur (no copyright disclaimer was found) The particular requisites are shown here: https://github.com/csdwren/SelfDeblur/blob/master/README.md

-Although these toolboxes have their own prerequisites, the requirements.txt includes them.

 ## References